jared-s-anderson/Feature-Proposal/README.md

-This is a features proposal document that I created for Sunblink.
+This is a feature proposal document that I created for Sunblink.